The best things to do in Marrakech

 Finally, I want to leave you with some travel tips for Marrakech.
 Of course, the things that apply to all of Morocco (and many other countries) are just as relevant here:

-Don’t drink the tap water, dress respectfully, ask before you take photos of people, learn a few words of the local language.
+Don’t drink the tap water, dress respectfully, ask before you take photos of people, and learn a few words of the local language.

 But let’s have a look at a few specific Marrakech travel tips.